 5 Factors That Determine Your Credit Score

-Creditors and lenders also use your credit score to set the pricing for your credit card or loan.
-Higher credit scores help you qualify for lower interest rates on credit cards and loans while no credit history or lower credit scores will result in higher interest rates, which are ultimately more expensive.
+Creditors and lenders also use your credit score to set the pricing and terms for your credit card or loan.
+Having a higher credit score will help you qualify for lower interest rates on credit cards and loans.
+Having no credit history or lower credit scores will result in being offered higher interest rates, which are ultimately more expensive.

 How Many Credit Scores Do You Have?

-While there are several different versions of the credit score, the most commonly used version is the FICO score (Read FICO vs. FAKO).
+While there are several different versions of the credit score, the most commonly used version is the FICO score.
 Developed by FICO, formerly Fair Isaac Company, the FICO score is used by many creditors and lenders to decide whether or not to extend credit to you.

 What Goes Into a Credit Score?

-- Length of Credit History Is 15% - Having a longer credit history is favorable because it gives more information about your spending habits.
-It’s good to leave open the accounts that you’ve had for a long time.
+Length of credit history: Having a longer credit history is favorable because it gives more information about your spending habits.
+A longer history of reliable borrowing means your score will be higher.